-151. The services offered by the ESP are limited to 4 parishes.
-While governmentsupported NGOs such as Community-Based Rehabilitation Jamaica (formerly 3Ds and Rural Services for Children with Disabilities) offer similar services to that of the ESP, they still do not have the financial and technical capacity to operate island wide.
+142. The services offered by the ESP are limited to 4 parishes.
+While governmentsupported NGOs such as Community-Based Rehabilitation Jamaica (formerly 3Ds and Rural Services for Children with Disabilities) offer similar services to that of the ESP, they do not have the financial and technical capacity to operate island wide.
 Children with multiple and profound disabilities are therefore underserved in the education system as the ESP cannot serve all the children island-wide.
+In recognition of the challenges, efforts are being made to address services for students with multiple disabilities by the Ministry of Education providing greater financial and technical support to these NGOs providing services for children with multiple disabilities.
+Sam Sharpe Teachers' College in St James is currently training teachers in this area to ensure availability of the necessary technical expertise.

-152. At the primary and secondary levels, efforts are being made to expand the technologies, methods and approaches used in the teaching process to enhance the learning experience for students with disabilities.
+143. At the primary and secondary levels, expansion of the technologies, methods and approaches used in the teaching process are utilized to enhance the learning experience for students with disabilities.
 Collaboration between the Ministry of Education and the University of the West Indies saw sixteen primary schools receiving special software and computers to improve technological access for some students with disabilities.
-Enrichment and Resource Room Services is an initiative between the Ministry of Education and civil society to improve the outcomes for students at the primary level Implementation of the technology in 56 schools across the island saw benefits to 1200 students, including those with intellectual disabilities.
+Enrichment and Resource Room Services is an initiative between the Ministry of Education and civil society to improve the outcomes for students at the primary level.
+Implementation of the special software in 56 schools across the island saw benefits to 1200 students, including those with intellectual disabilities.
 Some of the secondary schools which accommodate children with disabilities have also been provided with e-learning laboratories.
 With the availability of technology, mainstreaming to secondary schools through the GSAT examinations has become easier.
 GSAT is the final exam taken by students at the primary level to facilitate placement in a high school.

-153. Some vocational training is available through the Special Education Network and the Abilities Foundation which are both part of the Human Employment and Resource Training (HEART) Trust/National Training Agency (NTA).
-The Foundation works in collaboration with the Ministry of Labour, Social Security, and the HEART Trust/National Training Agency.
-The Abilities Foundation provides quality vocational education to persons with disabilities to enable them to function as creative and productive citizens.
+144. Vocational training available through the Special Education Network and the Abilities Foundation are both part of the Human Employment and Resource Training (HEART) Trust/National Training Agency (NTA).
+The Foundation works in collaboration with the Ministry of Labour, Social Security, and the HEART Trust/National Training Agency, providing quality vocational education to persons with disabilities to enable them to function as creative and productive citizens.
 The Foundation caters to all types of disabilities.
 Training includes areas such as computer applications, furniture making, horticulture and landscaping, design and décor, garment construction.
 The Foundation caters to approximately 80 students.
 Students completing the Courses are certified by the HEART Trust NTA.

-154. A limited number of persons with disabilities are integrated into the main HEART/NTA programmes island-wide.
-It is, however, recognized that these facilities need to be more accessible to persons with all types of disabilities.
-There still exists communication and infrastructural barriers to the full participation of these individuals in this national training institution.
+145. A limited number of persons with disabilities are partially integrated into the main HEART/NTA programmes island-wide due to accessibility challenges.
+Pervading communication and infrastructural barriers prevent the full participation of these individuals in this national training institution.

-155. The University of the West Indies (UWI), Mona Campus also offers special services to students with disabilities through the operation of the Office for Special Student Services (OSSS).
-While students are provided with the same curriculum as their counterparts in the same teaching/learning environments, special examination accommodation is afforded based on the type and extent of the disability.
+146. The University of the West Indies (UWI), Mona Campus offers special services to students with disabilities through the operation of the Office for Special Student Services (OSSS).
+While students are provided with the same curriculum as their counterparts in the same teaching/learning environments, special examination accommodation is afforded based on the type and severity of the disability.
 The OSSS and the main library are also technologically equipped to meet the reading, writing, research, and other needs of these students.
 These capacities are further strengthened by a cadre of volunteers from all faculties of the campus and other tertiary institutions.
 The UWI and the University of Technology campuses are also partially accessible to persons with disabilities - in terms of physical access, availability of all the necessary technology, and availability of special education facilitators - with other universities developing programmes to cater to students with special needs.